sdilts/cl-bindgen/README.md

   lisp symbols.

 ## Installation
-CL-bindgen requires `libclang`, which usually isn't installed beside the other Python dependencies when installing with pip.
+cl-bindgen requires `libclang`, which is not installed with the other Python dependencies and not available on PyPi.
 It is recommended to install it first before installing cl-bindgen.
-Use your favorite package mangager to install it.
+Use your distribution's package manager to install it.

 From pip:
 ``` bash